-The Macquarie University Incubator offers a vibrant and accessible space for students, researchers, staff, entrepreneurs and start-ups to work on their research or ideas that can be commercialised.
-The goal is to foster a growing entrepreneurial community that can share and contribute experience and resources to help foster ideas during their early stages of development.
+The Macquarie University Incubator is a vibrant and accessible space for students, researchers, staff, entrepreneurs and start-ups to work on their research or ideas that can be commercialised.
+The space fosters a growing entrepreneurial community that can share and contribute experience and resources to help foster ideas during early stages of development.

 The team adopted innovative construction techniques to allow for rapid construction, utilising sustainable materials and high levels of sustainable design, including:

 - Primarily made of plywood, the building sits lightly on the ground and minimally impacts the earth and soil below it.

 - The building incorporates pavilions that are naturally ventilated and uses the first air conditioning of its kind in Australia, which automatically regulates temperatures in the space depending on where occupants are located.

 - Solar panels on the roof offset 60 per cent of power usage.